MISSION

 Emory University is invested in supporting the varied mental health needs of its diverse students, which involves attention to both individual student needs and the needs of its overall student body.
 This support is provided through multiple offices in addition to CAPS.
 For example, support is available through Student Health Services Psychiatry or Primary Care, Office of Health Promotions, Student Case Management and Intervention Services, Residence Life, Career Services, Office of Spiritual & Religious Life, Office of Undergraduate Education, etc. We believe that it is important to meet the needs of both our individual students and the overall student body in creating a healthy campus community.
 Within that framework, we feel fortunate, at Emory, to be able to offer such a wide breadth of support services to our students.
 As we move forward, we aim to build more ways of enhancing mental health services at Emory.
 Our goal is to continue to improve on the efficacy of our clinical services while also aspiring to make them a bit less necessary as we work collectively to make Emory an increasingly healthy campus environment for all of our students.

-The demand for services at CAPS is high and continues to grow.
-In order to meet the mental health needs of as many students as possible, CAPS operates from a brief-therapy model.
-Currently, this involves a general guideline to limit individual/couples counseling to 12 sessions beyond intake.
-For students needing more support, we can connect them with additional CAPS services, other campus resources, or facilitate referrals to providers in the community, including low-cost options.
+CAPS is committed to honoring the unique needs and concerns of all students.
+In order to meet the mental health needs of as many students as possible, CAPS operates from a goal-oriented therapy model.
+For students needing more support, we can connect them with additional CAPS services, other campus resources, or facilitate referrals to providers in the community.

 WHAT WE DON’T OFFER